slint-ui/slint/docs/tutorial/cpp/src/getting_started.md

 references a `main.cpp`, which we will add later, and it also has a line `sixtyfps_target_60_sources(memory_game memory.60)`, which is a SixtyFPS function used to add the `memory.60` file to the target.
 We must then create, in the same directory, the `memory.60` file.
-Let's just fill it with a hello world for now:
+Let us just fill it with a hello world for now:

 ```60
 {{#include memory.60:main_window}}
 ```

-What's still missing is the `main.cpp`:
+What is still missing is the `main.cpp`:

 ```cpp
 {{#include main_initial.cpp:main}}